tachiyomiorg/website/src/help/guides/reader-settings.md

 This setting decodes images in `ARGB888` format to allow the reader to display more colors.

 ::: c-warning
-This setting will only show up on smartphones running **Android 8.0** or higher.
+This setting will only show up on devices running **Android 8.0** or higher.
 :::

 ## Animate page transitions <Badge text="On" type="default-indicator" vertical="middle" />